KinsonDigital/Velaptor/Documentation/Branching.md

 As a standard contributor though, all you have to worry about is simply creating <span style="color: #66B2FF;font-weight:bold">feature</span> branches and creating pull requests to merge those branches into the <span style="color: #FFB366;font-weight:bold">develop</span> branch.
 The rest is taken care of by a solid CI/CD system as well as the maintainers of the project.
 Only the organization owner and designated team members will manage the release process.
 So contributing is very easy!!🥳

-**NOTE:** Like everything in software, everything is subject to change, including the branching model.
+**_NOTE_:** Like everything in software, everything is subject to change, including the branching model.
 If too many issues or complications occur with the current branching model and/or release process, it will be changed accordingly.

 ---

 <h2 align="center">Branches Used</h2>

-<h3 align="center" style="color: #82B366;font-weight:bold">Master Branch</h3>
+<h3 align="left" style="color: #82B366;font-weight:bold">Master Branch</h3>

 Long living branch that represents stable production versions of **Velaptor**:
 - **Branch Syntax:** master